swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 If, in practice, the resulting ecosystem either contains too many packages that fail to build, or if a majority of users emit pins files manually regardless of default, this policy choice can be revisited.

+### Naming Choice

+This feature is called "locking" and the files are "lockfiles" in many other package managers, and there has been considerable discussion around whether the Swift package manager should follow that precedent.

+In Swift, we have tried to choose the "right" answer for names in order to make the resulting language consistent and beautiful.

+We have found significant consensus that without considering the prededent, the "lock" terminology is conceptually the *wrong* word for the operation being performed here.
+We view pinning as a workflow-focused feature, versus the specification in the manifest (which is the "requirement").
+The meaning of pin connotes this transient relationship between the pin action and the underlying dependency.

+In constrast, not only does lock have the wrong connotation, but it also is a heavily overloaded word which can lead to confusion.
+For example, if the package manager used POSIX file locking to prevent concurrent manipulation of packages (a feature we intend to implement), and we also referred to the pinning files as "lock files", then any diagnostics using the term "lock file" would be confusing to a newcomer to the ecosystem familiar with the pinning mechanism but unfamiliar with the concept of POSIX file locking.

+We believe that there are many more potential future users of the Swift package manager than there are current users familiar with the lock, and chose the "pin" terminology to reflect what we thought was ultimately the best word for the operation, in order to contribute to the best long term experience.